openplans/shareabouts/doc/DEPLOY.md

 These instructions apply only to the "Shareabouts Web" application.
 If you are also building and installing the Shareabouts API yourself, it has its own documentation.
+If you'd rather use OpenPlans' hosted API, [contact us](api.shareabouts.org).

-You can of course deploy to any server that supports Django.
+You can deploy to any server that supports Django, but using a PaaS providers and our instructions below may be easier.

 Deploying to a PaaS provider
 ----------------------------